What is a cookie?

-If some Third-Party cookies are still not being blocked before consent is given by your visitors, you can implement our Cookie Control SDK.
+If some Third-Party cookies are still not being blocked before consent is given by your visitors, you can implement third-party cookie blocking.

 If the consent solution was created before we rolled out the autoblocking feature on the 5th of May 2021, then it is not turned on by default - so nothing has changed for you.

-If your Consent Solution has been created after the 5th of May 2021, then you can turn off the autoblocking SDK feature by going to the Consent Solution, clicking on the "Languages and Settings Tab", and then clicking on the "Disable Automatic SDK" button.
+If your consent solution has been created after the 5th of May 2021, then you can turn off the cookie autoblocking feature by going to the consent solution, clicking on the "Languages and Settings Tab", and then clicking on the "Disable Cookie Autoblocking" button.

 Currently, there aren't any customizations that can be made - the only options are to enable or disable the feature.

-However, to customize the cookies themselves (so that they are included and caught by the Cookie Autoblocking feature by being a First-Party or necessary cookie), you can re-classify them following our article Managing Cookies - adding a new custom cookie definition.
+However, to customize the cookies themselves (so that they are included and caught by the cookie autoblocking feature by being a First-Party or necessary cookie), you can re-classify them following our article Managing Cookies,

 Why does one of my domains show a cookie as First-Party and on others it shows as Third-Party?